8r14z/Advance-Swift-Cheatsheet/README.md

 ### 6. Local reasoning
 > Definition: [here](https://en.wikipedia.org/wiki/Logical_reasoning)

-Local reasoning is the idea that the reader can make sense of the code directly in front of them, without going on a journey discovering how the code works.
+Local reasoning is a technique that allows consumer of the code can understand it within its scope without knowing about how the rest interacts with it.